Heading home after our Disney Cruise…

 It was a crazy, wonderful, busy, energizing, fantastic week at Walt Disney World, and on our Disney Cruise on board the Disney Fantasy.
 But all good things must come to an end.
 And when it came time to get off the ship after breakfast and head to the airport, I realized we’d have some time to kill before our flight.

 The Orlando Airport Hyatt is actually located right inside Orlando International Airport.
-So, so the complimentary Magical Express transportation offered by Walt Disney World and Disney Cruise Lines dropped us off exactly where we needed to be.
-The entrance to the hotel is located in the main area that connects MCO’s Terminals A and B. The elevator takes you right to the lobby, where you can check in and then check out – but not literally!
+The entrance to the hotel is located in the main area that connects MCO’s Terminals A and B. The elevator takes you right to the lobby, where you can check in and then check out.
+But not literally!

 Day-use customers have full access to all of the hotel’s amenities and services including the fitness center, an amazing pool area overlooking the runway with a heated outdoor pool, baggage delivery, and pick up service to and from your departing or arriving gate, plus award winning restaurants, a full service business centre, concierge, and more.